Careers360 Logo

 Adiabatic process

-An adiabatic process is defined as one of the thermodynamic processes which occur without any heat transfer between the system and the surrounding
+An adiabatic process is defined as one of the thermodynamic processes that occur without any heat transfer between the system and the surroundings.

 The temperature cannot be varied